Repair Or Replace Your Air Conditioning Unit(s)?

 How About The Heating System?

 Homes need to be cooled and heated.
 And unless you are using “heat pumps” that means TWO systems.
-AC’s and heat pumps us electric energy.
+AC’s and heat pump us electric energy.
 Furnaces will us natural gas.
 BUT, both units will use the same duct work.

 So, if you are replacing the air conditioning, you better take a look at the heating system at the same time.
 And here are some helpful tips when considering a new heating system.